oroinc/documentation/book/installation.rst

    .. note::

-       Besides of ``1.0.0``, you can use any other released version or even the master branch to run the latest development version of the Oro Platform Application.
+       Along with ``1.0.0``, you can use any other released version or even the master branch to run the latest development version of the Oro Platform Application.

-   Now, you have to install the dependencies:
+   Next, you'll need to install the dependencies:

    .. code-block:: bash